Aeroluna/LunaCoopMod/README.md

 When Blizzard made Shadow Guard, they just stole the weapon from Vorazun.
 Now that Vorazun is a proper hero and Shadow Guards no longer use scythes, this weapon has been renamed.

-- Fixed (mostly) a bug where Corsair's Disruption Web ability would autocast on a single unit multiple times.
+- Fixed (mostly) an issue where Corsair's Disruption Web ability would autocast on a single unit multiple times.
-- Fixed a bug where Shadow Guard's casting Shadow Fury did not play their attack animation.
+- Fixed an issue where Shadow Guard's casting Shadow Fury did not play their attack animation.
-- Fixed a bug where Vorazun's level 7 perk Veil of Shadows would apply inconsistently.
+- Fixed an issue where Vorazun's level 7 perk Veil of Shadows would apply inconsistently.
-- Fixed a bug where Dark Templar's/Shadow Guard's Shadow Fury had no range indicator.
+- Fixed an issue where Dark Templar's/Shadow Guard's Shadow Fury had no range indicator.
+- Added visual effect to Dark Pylon's Recall ability.

 yeah.